georgemirandajr/georgemirandajr/Tutorials/R Studio Add-Ins Changed My Life.md

 - [questionr](https://juba.github.io/questionr/) to do survey analysis
 - [ViewPipeSteps](https://github.com/daranzolin/ViewPipeSteps) to understand the output of each step in a dplyr workflow (also helps debugging)

 You can create an addin as simple or as complex as you want.
-It can be something simple like this
+It can be something simple like this example from R Studio's documentation page.
 ```
 insertInAddin <- function() {
   rstudioapi::insertText(" %in% ")